Carrion-lab/bacLIFE/README.md

 ```

 #### Making sure everything is ready
-Before starting MicroLife, you should have the following in your main directory (`microLife/download/`):
+Before starting microLife, you should have the following in your main directory (`microLife/download/`):
--   "genomes_renamed/": Directory where the non-redundant genomes with the filenames ready for MicroLife are stored.
+-   "genomes_renamed/": Directory where the non-redundant genomes with the filenames ready for microLife are stored.
 -   "METADATA_MERGED.txt": File with the following columns: 'scientific_name', 'NCBIid', 'cluster_membership', 'representative' and 'MicroLife_name'

-(Remember to deactivate the conda environment `MicroLife_download` if you want to jump to the next section (**"Executing MicroLife"**) right after this one!
+(Remember to deactivate the conda environment `MicroLife_download` if you want to jump to the next section (**"Executing microLife"**) right after this one!

 ## Executing clustering module
 ### Install dependencies necessary for MicroLife